 Why People Are Seeing More Ads for Drugs on TV

 Yet prescription drug advertising is not without its risks.
-What are the requirements for pharmaceutical companies to advertise on TV programs?
-And what are some of the potential harms to consumers?
+So what are the requirements for pharmaceutical companies to advertise on TV programs — and what are some of the potential harms to consumers?

 FDA Rules for Broadcast Product Claim Ads

-What rules does the FDA require drug companies to follow when advertising products on television?
-The FDA has specific broadcast product claim ad requirements, which apply to any advertisement on TV, radio, or telephone.
-The FDA requires that these ads include the following:
+The FDA has specific broadcast product claim ad requirements, which apply to any drug advertisement on TV, radio, or telephone.
+They include the following:

-In response to this research, which largely affects seniors who suffer from the serious health conditions that many of these drugs are designed to treat, the FDA is considering a change to its broadcast advertising rules according to a report from U.S. News & World Report.
-Developing a “more targeted method” could lead to more informed consumers who have the information they need to make effective decisions about their health and drug options.
+In response to these concerns, which disproportionately impact seniors who suffer from the serious health conditions that many of these drugs are designed to treat, the FDA has adjusted its broadcast advertising rules to ensure that consumers have the balanced information they need to make effective decisions about their health and drug options.

 If you would like to schedule your free consultation with CPR Law, contact us online or give us a call at (888) 560-7189.